Virtually cocompactly cubulated Artin-Tits groups: Cubulation of centralizers

-\bpro Let $G$ be a group acting geometrically on a locally finite CAT(0) cube complex $X$ of dimension at most $D$, and let $A$ be an abelian subgroup of $G$ consisting of hyperbolic isometries.
-Then the centralizer $Z_G(A)$ of $A$ in $G$ has finite index in the normalizer $N_G(A)$ of $A$ in $G$, and $N_G(A)$ acts geometrically on $\Min_1(A)^{(0)}$. \epro
+\bpro Let $G$ be a group acting geometrically on a locally finite CAT(0) cube complex $X$ of dimension at most $D$, and let $A$ be an abelian subgroup of $G$ consisting of $2D!^\text{th}$ powers of combinatorially hyperbolic isometries.
+Then the centralizer $Z_G(A)$ of $A$ in $G$ has finite index in the normalizer $N_G(A)$ of $A$ in $G$, and $N_G(A)$ acts geometrically on $\Min(A)^{(0)}$. \epro